 When starting up a wastewater plant, the biological seed used can influence future treatment efficiency and operational challenges.
-Domestic activated sludge or digester sludge seeding has potential to introduce unwanted biological and solids contaminants that can...
+Domestic activated sludge or digester sludge seeding has potential to introduce unwanted biological and solid contaminants that can...

 FOG formation, accumulation and consequences FOG, fats, oils and grease create a variety of problems in sewer collection piping, lift stations and wastewater treatment plants.
 The most benign result of FOG maybe increased treatment cost at the wastewater plant.
 Figure...